-As the Aviva Singlife merger is still pending approval and will only happen in 1H 2021, Aviva Singapore and Singlife will continue to operate independently until then.
-Both Aviva and Singlife customer service teams remain unchanged for the time being.
+As the Aviva Singlife merger was pending approval until 1H 2021, Aviva Singapore and Singlife continued to operate independently until H1 2021.
+Both Aviva and Singlife customer service teams remained unchanged during that time.

-If you are an Aviva insurance policyholder, your existing policies will continue to be upheld and serviced by Aviva Singapore until the merger is completed.
+If you were an Aviva insurance policyholder, your existing policies would have continued to be upheld and serviced by Aviva Singapore until the merger is completed.

 From Aviva’s official email to all customers:

 - There will be no changes as a result of this announcement to the terms, premiums and fees of policies you hold with Aviva Ltd, and investment accounts you have with Navigator or dollarDEX